-One of the most common questions we are asked here at WCTNZ® is about the council consent process for use of a waterless composting toilet.
-In this section, we have compiled the most recent information on both the council regulations as well as how the consent process works.
+One of the most common questions we are asked at WCTNZ® is about the council consent process for use of a waterless composting toilet.
+In this section, we have compiled the most recent information on both the council regulations and on how the consent process works.

-The answer to this question is yes, you will require building consent for a composting toilet.
+Yes, you will require building consent for a composting toilet.
+In New Zealand law, any type of toilet fixture requires consent.
 The structure of a permanent, fixed composting toilet is regarded as part of a building and as such, it is required to comply with the building code.
-In the event that you construct an out-building (a separate structure to your dwelling) for the composting toilet, this too would require consent because it contains sanitary facilities (and possibly plumbing too for washing of hands) and therefore would fall under Schedule 1 of the Building Act.
+In the event that you construct an out-building (a separate structure to your dwelling) for the composting toilet, this too would require consent because it contains sanitary facilities (and possibly plumbing, too, for hand washing) and therefore would fall under Schedule 1 of the Building Act.

 In areas with sewer access, the Building Code deviates from a performance-based approach and instead becomes prescriptive, stating that properties must connect to the sewer and at least one flushing toilet must be connected.
 This doesn’t mean to say that in such instances composting toilets cannot also be used alongside a flushing toilet in a home.